TIT8/shelly_button_esp32_arduino/README.md

 - Using Kicad, directly create a PCB with push button, microphone + opamp (considering noise constraint) and microcontroller on one board.

+## Why use C++ and not Micropython or Rust?

+The answer lies in the low level of the library.
+Python will depend on C++ code, Rust instead can go to bare metal, but it's by far more tedious.
+Try doing [this](https://wokwi.com/projects/362016607277953025) on Rust, I find better on C++.